 About

-Peter is a multi-talented Canadian musician and award-winning composer hailing from the vibrant music scene of Halifax, Nova Scotia, Canada.
+Peter is a multi-talented Canadian musician and composer hailing from the vibrant music scene of Halifax, Nova Scotia, Canada.
 With a Bachelor of Music in Composition from Dalhousie University, Peter is not just a musician.
 He’s a versatile artist who blends his classical training with a deep passion for folk and singer-songwriter genres.
 Peter’s musical repertoire knows no bounds.
 Whether he’s strumming his guitar, playing the trumpet, or composing a beautiful melody, his talent is both diverse and captivating.
 His ability to seamlessly transition from one musical style to another is a testament to his versatility and dedication.

 Peter has composed scores for musicals, had choral pieces performed by the Toronto Children's Opera, and won recognition in the Nova Scotia Choral Federation's Young Composer's Competition.
 His passion for film scoring remains unabated, and he continues to captivate audiences with his performances on the Halifax waterfront.

 When he’s not on stage or in the studio, you'll find Peter exploring the great outdoors, hiking, climbing, and camping.
-Even in the wilderness, he serenades friends around the campfire, proving that music is an integral part of his life, no matter where he goes.
+Even in the wilderness, he serenades friends around the campfire, proving that music is an integral part of his life, no matter where he is.

 Listen